microsoft/nni/docs/QuickStart.md

           raise
 ```

-`Implemented code directory`: [mnist.py][4]
+*Implemented code directory: [mnist.py][4]*

-3. Define a `Config` file in yaml, which declare the `path` to search space and trial, also give `other information` such as tuning algorithm, runtime and name arguments.
+3. Define a `config` file in yaml, which declare the `path` to search space and trial, also give `other information` such as tuning algorithm, runtime and name arguments.

 ```diff
 + authorName: default